itisaasim/Ecommerce-App/README.md

 - added cart functionality
 - Added widget to the products page.
 - the Payment integration is done
-- the stripe is API is causing the
+- the stripe API is causing the problem
 - Stripe API is fixed
 - connected to the Firebase database
 - adding lazyload and a few other animations